uk-gov-mirror/ONSdigital.census-int-event-generator/README.md

 This endpoint waits for an object to be created in Firestore.
 If the object is found before the timeout expires then it returns with a 200 status.
 If the object is not found in time then it returns a 404 (not found) status.

-The endpoint has 3 mandatory arguments:
+The endpoint has 3 mandatory query parameters:
   - **collection**, this holds the name of the collection that we expect the object to be created in.
   - **key**, is the primary key for the object that are waiting for.
   - **timeout**, is the maximum time that we are prepared to wait for the object to appear.
 This supports units of milliseconds(ms) or seconds(s), eg 'timeout=250ms', 'timeout=2s' or 'timeout=2.5s'